Proposed Fermi-surface reservoir-engineering and application to realizing unconventional Fermi superfluids in a driven-dissipative non-equilibrium Fermi gas: Introduction

+In the bistability regions (II) and (III), which state (among the multiple meta-stable states) is realized would depend on how the parameters are varied to reach these regions.
+When one varies $\delta\mu$ adiabatically, we argue that the hysteresis shown in Fig. \ref{fig2}(c) appears: As $\delta\mu$ increases from $\delta\mu=0$, the NBCS would be maintained both in the regions (II) and (III).
+As one decreases $\delta\mu$ from the region (IV), on the other hand, the phase transition from the normal state to NFF would occur at the boundary between (II) and (III).

+To close this section, let us briefly comment on the connection between our previous work \cite{Kawamura2020, Kawamura2020_JLTP} and the present study.
+In Refs. \cite{Kawamura2020, Kawamura2020_JLTP}, we theoretically studied the properties of a non-equilibrium driven-dissipative Fermi gas in the {\it normal} phase, and found that the chemical potential bias applied by two reservoirs gives rise to the anomalous enhancement of FF-type pairing fluctuations.
+In this paper, we extend these previous studies \cite{Kawamura2020, Kawamura2020_JLTP} to the superfluid phase and derive the quantum kinetic equation, to clarify the properties and stabilities of the unconventional Fermi superfluid state associated with this FF-type pairing.

 This paper is organized as follows.
 In Sec.
 II, we extend the BCS theory to the non-equilibrium steady state, by employing the Nambu-Keldysh Green's function technique.
+We also give concrete experimental setup to realized our proposal, both in ultracold Fermi gas and electron systems.
 In Sec.
 III, using the same technique, we derive a quantum kinetic equation to evaluate the time evolution of the superfluid order parameter, under the initial condition that it slightly deviates from the mean-field value.
 We show our results in Sec.
 IV.
 We first show possible mean-field solutions for non-equilibrium superfluid steady states.
-We then assess their stability from the time evolution of the superfluid order parameter, to draw the phase diagram in Fig. \ref{fig2}(a).
+We then assess their stability from the time evolution of the superfluid order parameter, to draw the phase diagram in Figs. \ref{fig2}(a) and \ref{fig2}(b).
 Throughout this paper, we set $\hbar=k_{\rm B}=1$, and the system volume $V$ is taken to be unity, for simplicity.